Hwerow/Parti-Gyle_Analyser/README.md

 Select Target: If multiple beers are defined (e.g., PA1, PA2), select the one you want to brew from the popup list.

 Save Output: Choose a folder to save your results.
+You will be prompted for a filename [BeerName].
 The tool will generate:

-- [BeerName]_Analysis.txt: A human-readable report of the chemistry and blending.
+- [BeerName].txt: A human-readable report of the chemistry and blending, and a recipe.

-- [BeerName]_Recipe.json: A standard JSON recipe file.
+- [BeerName].json: A JSON version of the recipe file.

-- BeerXML Export: Automatically generates a standard [BeerName]_.xml file for direct import into Brewfather, Beersmith, and Grainfather.
+- BeerXML Export: Automatically generates a standard [BeerName].xml file for direct import into Brewfather, Beersmith, and Grainfather.
+Ready for editing to suit your system.
+[Note Only tested with Brewfather]

+See the Tritun Books YouTube Channel for a more detailed explanation.